 As you construct more sophisticated applications using LangChain's advanced features like the LangChain Expression Language (LCEL), asynchronous operations, and custom components, understanding the flow of execution becomes increasingly significant.
 The layered abstractions that make LangChain powerful can sometimes obscure the details of what happens during a chain or agent run.
 Effective debugging is therefore essential not just for fixing errors, but for truly understanding and optimizing your application's behavior.
-This section provides techniques and tools specifically designed to trace and analyze LangChain execution flows.
+Techniques and tools specifically designed to trace and analyze LangChain execution flows are presented.

 Debugging applications built with LangChain presents unique challenges compared to traditional software: